Feasibility study into personalised music for people with dementia

 This is why we want to help build the evidence base to demonstrate the value of personalised music for people living with dementia to help persuade care professionals to adopt these approaches.

-Our first step on this journey will be a feasibility study to explore the most efficient and effective ways of creating and delivering personalised music for people living with mild to moderate dementia and to assess their responses to the music, including trialling automated analysis of changes in facial expression.
+Our first step on this journey will be a feasibility study to explore the most efficient and effective ways of creating and delivering personalised music for people living with mild to moderate dementia and to assess their responses to the music, including trialling automated video analysis of responses to music.
 Ideally, we want to be able to generate personalised playlists for people living with dementia in under an hour.

 The findings from this study (to be undertaken in care homes run by the Quantum Care Home Group) will be used to develop our methodologies and to undertake an initial exploration of the effects of the music on behavioural and psychological symptoms in people with dementia including, for example, how factors such as timing of listening influence these effects.
 The methodologies developed through this study and other observations, will inform and be used in further feasibility studies, including with people with more advanced dementia (subject to obtaining further ethics approvals) and ultimately to inform the design of a larger scale study of the effects of personalised music on the well-being of people living with dementia.